When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 12. Utilize Email Analytics To Improve Campaigns

-One way to utilize email analytics to improve campaigns is to check the bounce rate, opens, clicks, and unsubscribes for your emails.
-Then use that information to enhance your current efforts.
+One way to utilize email analytics to improve campaigns is to check your emails’ bounce rate, opens, clicks, and unsubscribes.
+Then, use that information to enhance your current efforts.

 If you’re still struggling, try experimenting with lead magnets, such as free ebooks, white papers, and webinars.